This easy chevron scarf crochet pattern is the perfect project for a beginner who is looking for something a bit more than a straight scarf.

 - Size J crochet hook 6.00 mm

-- 2 skeins of Isaac Mizrahi Craft Skyscraper Yarn in Chrysler or 322 yards of any other bulky (5) yarn
+- Two skeins of Isaac Mizrahi Craft Skyscraper Yarn in Chrysler or 322 yards of any other bulky (five) yarn such as Lion Brand Homespun

 - Yarn needle